spottsmorpheus/morpheusApiTool/README.md

 }
 ```

-Functions in ths module generate HTLM hat can be viewed in any Browser
+Functions in ths module generate an HTLM document with built in stylesheet and Javascript functions that can be opened and viewed in any browser without needing a web server.
+Tbe Out-HTMLPage function basically takes an array of objects and tries to convert theese into HTML tables with a column for each property.
+You can use Select-Object to filter out the properties you want to to display.
+The Function is quite flexible.

 Combined with the Morpheus Api functions the output can be rendered into a transportable and easily accessed format